easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_VISUAL_GUIDE.md

 **"Port already in use"**
 ```
-Q-IDE.bat will try to clean up old processes
+Top Dog.bat will try to clean up old processes
 If still stuck, restart your computer
 Or run: taskkill /F /IM python.exe
 ```